Ochwada/UrbanGardenPlanner-Springboot-MongoDB/README.md

  # Urban Garden Planner

-Welcome to your MongoDB + Spring Boot assignment!
+Welcome MongoDB + Spring Boot Micro Project!

 A RESTful API to help urban gardeners plan and track their plantings.
 Instead of a shop or library example, this will let users store and retrieve information about the plants they want to grow, their care instructions, and seasonal notes.